Belibi dunk highlights No. 1 Stanford rout of Montana State

 Belibi’s dunk was the first by a woman in the NCAA Tournament since Brittney Griner did it in 2013 and just the third overall along with Candace Parker’s feat in 2006.
 A 6-foot-1 junior who routinely dunks in warmups and practice, Belibi had a pair of slams last season — on Dec.
 13, 2020, at rival California in Berkeley and a week later at UCLA.

 This stage is a little different and far bigger, with the Cardinal back on their familiar home floor in the tournament’s early rounds for the first time in three years.
-Belibi’s teammates went wild the awestruck Maples Pavilion crowd gave her a roaring standing ovation during a timeout shortly afterward.
+Belibi’s teammates went crazy and the delighted fans gave her a roaring standing ovation during a timeout shortly afterward.
 She finished with 12 points, 13 rebounds and two blocks in 14 minutes.

+“Super proud of Fran, I know we were super hyped for her,” Hull said.

+Hall of Fame coach Tara VanDerveer had one concern afterward: Belibi didn’t get back fast enough and her defensive assignment scored a layup.

 In similar fashion — just without the above-the-rim theatrics — Cameron Brink began the game with two blocked shots that led to her own layups on the other end, and the sophomore star finished with 11 points, 11 rebounds and four blocks.